Puntalytics/Puntalytics.github.io/fantasy.md

 ### Tier 3: Low Risk, Low Reward

-*3 consists of punters who have been in the league long enough to know how to avoid a bad season, but have less upside than the 2b guys.
-You should be able to pick these guys off the waiver wire.
-Dixon is a name to watch here and a potential bounce-back candidate.
-Cam Johnston may end up leading the league in punts pending what happens in Houston.
-Tommy Townsend has little upside based on his tiny volume.*
+*Tier 3 consists of punters who have been in the league long enough to know how to avoid a bad season, but have less upside than the 2b guys.
+You should be able to pick these guys off the waiver wire. **Dixon** (not to be confused with Dickson!!) is a name to watch here and a potential bounce-back candidate.
+**Johnston** may end up leading the league in punts pending what happens in Houston. **Tommy Townsend** has little upside based on his tiny volume.*

 |Rank |Punter             | 2020  ppg| 2020 Rank |
 |:-    |:-----------------|:---------|:------------|